paul-wolf/djaq/docs/readme.rst

 -----------

 You will probably experience Djaq calls as blazing fast compared to other remote frameworks.
-This is just because not much happens inbetween.
+This is because not much happens inbetween.
 Once the query is parsed, it is about as fast as you will ever get unless you do something fancy in a validator.
 The simplest possible serialization is used by default.